Stabbath/ProMod/README.txt

 changes from an evolving set of ideas put forth from other configs such as Fresh and Metafogl, as well as the community.

-Developer : Jacob (inactive), CircleSquared
+Developer : CircleSquared, Jacob (inactive)
 Co-Dev:   : Stabby
 Plugins   : CanadaRox, ProdigySim, Blade, Jahze, Jacob, Tabun, Vintik, Stabby, CircleSquared Scripts   : Jacob, Tabun, CircleSquared